clef2018-factchecking/clef2018-factchecking/README.md

 ## Citation

 Whenever using this resource you should use the CLEF-2018 paper by the organizers describing the Fact Checking Lab.
-For the moment, the paper is not available.
-We will update the BIB entry below in subsequent versions of this document.

 ```bib
 @InProceedings{clef2018checkthat:overall,